keeshux/bitcoinspv/README.md

     $ pod install

-Beware that with recent versions of CocoaPods you will have to remove the following line from the `Pods/Pods.*.xcconfig` configuration files:
+Beware that some recent versions of CocoaPods may break static linking unless you remove the following line from the `Pods/Pods.*.xcconfig` configuration files:

     OTHER_LIBTOOLFLAGS = $(OTHER_LDFLAGS)